CSC207-2023Y-UofT/course-project-larklink/README.md

 ## Overview
 ### Main
 Running LarkLink is as simple as navigating to our `Main` class under `src/main/java` and running the `main` method.
 It allows you to initialize and start LarkLink.
+To chat, run two instances, with one hosting the room and the other one joining that room.
 ### Signup and Login
 First you'll be prompted to either create an account or sign in to an existing one.<br>
 ![](images/Screenshots/main.png)<br>